Jasra: Handicrafts

 The village was noted for having a strong handcrafting history, as with most villages in Bahrain, with some having their own souqs.
 A local handicraft centre was launched in 1990 to preserve the arts and crafts of Al Jasra village.
 Crafts traditionally produced by the village included woodworks, basket weaving, sadow making, pottery making, cloth weaving and textile weaving.

 Al Jasra House

-Bait Al-Jasra is a traditional-style house built in 1907 by Shaikh Hamad bin Abdullah Al-Khalifa and was later adopted as a summer home for Shaikh Salman bin Hamad Al Khalifa.
-It is famous for being the birthplace of Isa bin Salman Al Khalifa, the Emir of Bahrain until 1999, in 1933.
+Bait Al-Jasra is a traditional-style house built with coral stones and palm tree trunks in 1907 by Shaikh Hamad bin Abdullah Al-Khalifa and later adopted as a summer home for Shaikh Salman bin Hamad Al Khalifa.
+It is the birthplace of Isa bin Salman Al Khalifa, the Emir of Bahrain until 1999, in 1933.
 The house itself was dilapidated and was restored in 1986.
-The house was built with coral stones and palm tree trunks.